ropensci/rfishbase/README.md

 ## SeaLifeBase

-SeaLifeBase.org is maintained by the same organization and largely parallels the database structure of Fishbase.
+SeaLifeBase is maintained by the same organization and largely parallels the database structure of Fishbase.
 As such, almost all `rfishbase` functions can instead be instructed to address the

 We can begin by getting the taxa table for sealifebase: